-To order the book at a discount from Amazon, click on the pictures
+To order the book, click on one the pictures

 From the original jacket for the British edition: